-*Please wear a face covering or mask when you come into the clinic.
-If you don’t have one or forgot one, ask at the front desk and we’ll be happy to provide you with one.
+*Please wear a face covering or mask when you come into the building and clinic.
+If you don’t have one, or forgot one, please ask at the front desk and we will provide you with one.
 Partners will also need to wear a mask at all times.

-*Please wash your hands with soap and warm water and dry with paper towel on arriving at the clinic.
+*Please either sanitize your hands, or wash them with soap and warm water and dry with paper towel, on arriving at the clinic.
 We provide sanitizer at the entrance.

 *It is STRONGLY recommended that you follow current public health guidelines for you and your family at this time.
-We expect that all families will be practicing social/physical distancing.
+Vaccination is recommended for all and your providers are vaccinated as per public health mandates.

-BC WOMEN’S HOSPITAL *Labour support is limited to one person in addition to a certified doula (SEE BELOW)
+*Labour support is limited to two people in addition to a certified doula (See below)

-*Your labour support person cannot have symptoms of Covid-19.
-If your partner/support person develops symptoms of Covid-19 they will be asked to leave and self-isolate at home.
+*Your labour support people cannot have symptoms of Covid-19.
+If your partner/support person develops symptoms of Covid-19, they will be asked to leave and self-isolate at home.
 In this case, you would be able to have another non-symptomatic person join you for support.
 Support people are expected to remain masked at all times in common areas and in the room when any staff are present.

 *Your midwife will remain the primary care person in labour and birth and will be present at your labour and birth if you require a vacuum, forceps or Caesarean section.